Elias2702/europa/README.md

 Coded with React.
 No back-end.
 Mobile first.

 The voice-recognition / text input feature is set to react to the word 'form'.
+Only works in chrome.
 Speech-to-text is activated by a click anywhere on the screen (body).
 Try it and see what happens! ;)

 Hackathon team consisted of: